cloudstead/wordland/README.md

 Higher-level players may encounter boss monsters or go on themed quests.

-## Lightning Infinity Word
-Same as Infinity Word, but you can play one word every 10 seconds, up to a maximum of 2000 words every 24 hours.

 ## More Thoughts on Game Mechanics

 ### Capture the Flag